Configuration (.env)

 TATI_AUTH_REQUIRED | true to require login before the UI (recommended outside a personal sandbox). |

-TATI_SESSION_TTL_DAYS | Session lifetime in days. |
+TATI_SESSION_TTL_HOURS | Session lifetime in hours (12 by default). |

 These are also passed to the app service in Compose files to avoid drift from a misread .env.